neomjs/create-app/README.md

     2. No need for source-maps

 ## Viewing your app in dist modes
-The dist versions run in Firefox & Safari as well.

 dist/development is using webpack based builds (source-maps, not minified)
 > http://localhost:8096/dist/development/apps/myapp/